-17 Formal written price quotations
+16 Formal written price quotations

-- 1) The conditions for the procurement of goods or services through formal written price quotations for amounts above R10,000 (Incl.
-VAT) up to R200,000 (Incl.
-VAT) are as follows: - a) quotations must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of the Municipality; - b) quotations may be obtained from providers who are not listed, provided that such providers meet the listing criteria set out in clause 14(1)(c) and (d) of this Policy; - c) if it is not possible to obtain at least three quotations, the reasons must be recorded and approved by the Chief Financial Officer or an official designated by the Chief Financial Officer; and
+- The conditions for the procurement of goods or services through formal written price quotations for amounts above R10 000(Inc.VAT) up to R300 000.00are as follows: - a) quotations must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of the Municipality; - b) quotations may be obtained from providers who are not listed, provided that such providers meet the listing criteria set out in clause 14(1)(c) and (d) of this Policy; - c) if it is not possible to obtain at least three quotations, the reasons must be recorded and approved by the Chief Financial Officer, or an official designated by the Chief Financial Officer; and - d) the Accounting Officer must record the names of the potential providers and their written quotations. - 2) A designated official referred to in clause 16(1)(b) and sub-clause (1)(c) must by the 3rd of each month report to the Chief Financial Officer on any approvals given during the preceding month by that official in terms of that sub-delegation if applicable.

-- d) the Accounting Officer must record the names of the potential providers and their written quotations. - 2) A designated official referred to in clause 16(1)(b) and sub-clause (1)(c) must by the 3rd of each month report to the Chief Financial Officer on any approvals given during the preceding month by that official in terms of that sub-delegation if applicable. - 18 Procedures for procuring goods or services through written quotations and formal written price quotations - 1) The procedure for the procurement of goods or services through written quotations or formal written price quotations is as follows: - a) when using the list of accredited prospective providers, the Accounting Officer must promote ongoing competition amongst providers by inviting providers to submit quotations on a rotation basis; - all requirements in excess of R30,000 (Incl.
-VAT) that are to be procured by means of formal written price quotations must, in addition to the requirements of clause 17, be advertised for at least five business days on the website and an official notice board of the Municipality; - c) quotations received must be evaluated on a comparative basis taking into account unconditional discounts; - d) the Accounting Officer or Chief Financial Officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub-delegation; - e) quotations must be awarded based on compliance to specifications, conditions of contract, ability and capability to deliver the goods and services and lowest price for quotations up to R30 000 (Incl.
+17 Procedures for procuring goods or services through formal written price quotations";

+- 1) The procedure for the procurement of goods or services through formal written formal written price quotations is as follows: - a) when using the list of accredited prospective providers, the Accounting Officer must promote ongoing competition amongst providers by inviting providers to submit quotations on a rotation basis;

+- b) all requirements in excess of R30,000 (Incl.
+VAT) that are to be procured by means of formal written price quotations must, in addition to the requirements of clause 17, be advertised for at least five business days on the website and an official notice board of the Municipality; - c) that the accounting officer must take all reasonable steps to ensure that the procurement of goods and services through formal written price quotations is not abused and - d) that the accounting officer or chief financial officer must on a monthly basis be notified in writing of all formal written price quotations accepted by an official acting in terms of a sub delegation; - e) quotations received must be evaluated on a comparative basis taking into account unconditional discounts; - quotations must be awarded based on compliance to specifications, conditions of contract, ability and capability to deliver the goods and services and lowest price for quotations up to R30 000 (Incl.
 VAT) and the preference points system will apply for all quotations in excess of R30 000 (Incl.
-VAT); - f) the Chief Financial Officer must set requirements for proper record keeping of all formal written price quotations accepted on behalf of the municipality;
+VAT); - g) the Chief Financial Officer must set requirements for proper record keeping of all formal written price quotations accepted on behalf of the municipality;

-19 Competitive bids
+18 Competitive bids

-- 1) Goods or services above a transaction value of R200 000 (Incl.
-VAT) and long-term contracts may only be procured through a competitive bidding process, subject to clauses 11(2) of this Policy. - 2) No requirement for goods or services above an estimated transaction value of R200,000 (Incl.
+- 1) Goods or services above a transaction value of R300 000 (Incl.
+VAT) may be procured through a competitive bidding process, subject to clauses 11(2) of this Policy. - 2) No requirement for goods or services above an estimated transaction value of R300,000 (Incl.
 VAT), may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process.

-20 Process for competitive bidding
+19 Process for competitive bidding